zuozhenggh/learning-library/developer-library/mysql-nodejs/setup/setup.md

   ![](images/terra06.png " ")

-5. You can give the apply a name, or keep the default.
+5. You can give the **Apply** action a name, or keep the default.
 You can leave the other settings the same.
 Then click on **Apply**. **This will take about 15 minutes.
 Please be patient.**

   ![](images/020.png " ")

   ![](images/004.png " ")

 6. The job will take several minutes.
-When it is complete scroll to the top and click **Application Information**.
-That screen will contain data you are going to need in next steps.
+When it completes, scroll to the top and click **Application Information**.
+That screen will contain data you are going to need in the next steps.

   ![](images/terra08.png " ")